dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-windows-forms-composite-control-in-wpf.md

 ## Implementing the WPF Host Application

- The [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] host application uses the <xref:System.Windows.Forms.Integration.WindowsFormsHost> control to host `MyControl1`.
+ The WPF host application uses the <xref:System.Windows.Forms.Integration.WindowsFormsHost> control to host `MyControl1`.
 The application handles the `OnButtonClick` event to receive the data from the control.
-It also has a collection of option buttons that enable you to change some of the control's properties from the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application.
+It also has a collection of option buttons that enable you to change some of the control's properties from the WPF application.
 The following illustration shows the finished application.

 The following image shows the complete application, including the control embedded in the WPF application: